tonianev/sqlfluff/docs/source/configuration.rst

 the :ref:`cliref`.

 For file based configuration *SQLFluff* will look for the following files in order.
-Later files will (if found) will be used to overwrite any vales read from earlier files.
+Later files will (if found) be used to overwrite any values read from earlier files.

 - :code:`setup.cfg`
 - :code:`tox.ini`